MTG x TMNT

 Non-Creatures

-Stomped by the Foot: This is actually a slightly weaker version of a similar card printed in Final Fantasy.
+Stomped by the Foot: This is actually a slightly weaker version of a similar TMNT MTG card printed in Final Fantasy.
 But it’s still really good, and it gets BIG bonus points for the Kicker pun.

 Red